shmulvad/alfred-tinypng/README.md

 # Alfred TinyPNG
-An [Alfred 4][alfred] workflow for quickly compressing and resizing images using [TinyPNG][tinypng].
+An [Alfred][alfred] workflow for quickly compressing and resizing images using [TinyPNG][tinypng].
 Simply select a collection of images or a folder in Finder and activate the workflow.

 <p align="center">
   <img width="1200" height="auto" src="images/compressing.gif?raw=true">